samazon/custom-react-hooks/README.md

 14. `useUpdateEffect`: This hook is similar to useEffect, but it only runs the effect when the dependency array changes.

 15. `usePrevious`: This hook returns the previous value of a prop or state variable.

+16. `useRequireAuth`: This hook return boolean value auth, and triggers redirect is user is not logged in.